 The ZX1 is a recent model that features in the current product line-up of Zeiss.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Zeiss ZX1 Manual.
+Further information on the features and operation of the T6s and ZX1 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Zeiss ZX1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6s or the Zeiss ZX1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T6s: